wazuh/wazuh-documentation/source/index.rst

    Wazuh agents read operating system and application logs, and securely forward them to a central manager for rule-based analysis and storage.

-   Wazuh rules help the user to notice application or system errors, misconfigurations, attempted and/or successful malicious activities, policy violations and other security and operational issues.
+   Wazuh rules help the user to notice application or system errors, misconfigurations, attempted and/or successful malicious activities, policy violations, and other security and operational issues.

 .. topic:: File Integrity Monitoring
    :class: fim